Review: United Club Chicago O’Hare International Airport- Terminal 1 Gate B18

 Review: KLM Crown Lounge Amsterdam Schiphol International Airport

 While I was checking in for a recent flight from Lisbon to NYC via Amsterdam, KLM offered me a very good offer to upgrade to business class during the Lisbon to Amsterdam leg of the trip: 99 euros per person on the four-hour flight with business class lounge privileges in both Lisbon and Amsterdam.
-I jumped on this offer since this meant several hours of comfort both in the air and on the ground.
-The KLM business class experience during our four-hour flight was fantastic and I’ll get to that in a separate post.
-When we landed in Amsterdam, we had access to KLM’s Crown Lounge, its flagship lounge in Amsterdam.
-KLM actually has two of these lounges and the one we visited is called Lounge 52 near the F gates and after passport control.
-If you just follow the sign for Airline Lounge 52 , it will lead you there.
+I jumped on this offer since this meant several hours of comfort in the air and on the ground.
+The KLM business class experience during our four-hour flight was fantastic, and I’ll share that in a separate post.
+We had access to KLM’s Crown Lounge, its flagship lounge, when we landed in Amsterdam.
+KLM has two of these lounges, and the one we visited is called Lounge 52, near the F gates and after passport control.
+If you just follow the sign for Airline Lounge 52, it will lead you there.

 Lounge52sign

-Just follow this sign and it will lead you to the KLM Crown Lounge
+Just follow this sign, leading you to the KLM Crown Lounge.

-If you have a flight to the U.S or Canada, this is the one you want to go as you won’t have to worry about dealing with long lines to get through passport control.
+If you have a flight to the U.S. or Canada, this is the one you want to go to, as you won’t have to worry about dealing with long lines to get through passport control.
 Even though my wife and I only had a business class ticket for the first leg of my flight and I was going to fly economy on the Amsterdam to NYC, it was sufficient to get into the lounge as KLM only requires one of the legs in business class to grant access.
 This lounge is not a Priority Pass lounge.
-It’s open to all passengers flying business class on KLM or its SkyTeam partners, or anyone flying KLM or its SkyTeam partners that have status (FlyingBlue Platinum or Gold, Delta elites, etc).
-Once we entered, the receptionist at the desk scanned our boarding passes and we were good to go.
+It’s open to all passengers flying business class on KLM, its SkyTeam partners, or anyone flying KLM or its SkyTeam partners with status (FlyingBlue Platinum or Gold, Delta elites, etc).
+Once we entered, the receptionist at the desk scanned our boarding passes, and we were ready to go.

 Entrance